 The Biggest Con With IRAs

 The biggest problem with IRAs is the unknown of where an investor will end up financially at retirement.
 IRA owners can lose money from market volatility or save too little, too late.
-This is a major flaw.
+This is a significant flaw.

 An investor can now solve this problem with annuities and create a path to their desired future retirement income today.
 Because income riders are typically guaranteed, one could plan today and save to a guaranteed stream of income for life up to 30 years in the future.
 All of the guesswork is taken out of the equation.